jaechoidev/jaechoidev.github.io/content/log/challenge-01.md

   - npx create-react-app : CRA command
   - npm start : running local server

-  - styled components : there are 3 other ways to use CSS in React, but `styled components` library (https://styled-components.com/) is the best way to write css codes for React components.
+  - styled components : there are 3 other ways to use CSS in React, but `styled components` library (https://styled-components.com/) is the best way to write css codes for React components. (https://styled-components.com/docs/basics)
     - configurable (with props): styled components can get props
     ```
     ${(props) => props.bgColor};
     ```
     - extend(by inheriting): styled(styleComponent)
+    - extend : `as` props
+    - styled.tag.attrs({required:true})``;
+    - import {keyframes} from "styled-components"
+    - ${styled-component} pseudo selector
+    - themes : import {ThemeProvider} from "styled-components";